What are the day-to-day operations of these routes?

 What are my expenses and overhead?

-Expenses include but are not limited to: route payment (if you finance), fuel, vehicle lease, vehicle maintenance, driver’s salary, warehouse fee, administration fees and insurance (Note: route payments vary for each distributor, depending on how much money you put down verses how much you finance).
-The current owner estimates $1,794 per week in expenses/overhead or $93,288 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).
+Expenses include, but are not limited to: fuel, helper’s salary, vehicle repairs and insurance.
+The current owner estimates $1,370 per week in expenses/overhead or $71,240 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of insurance do I need?